Skip to main content

 Events

-// Events for Transfer, Approval, Mint, and Decryption
+// Events for Transfer, Approval, and Mint

-event Transfer(address indexed from, address indexed to);
+event Transfer(address indexed from, address indexed to, euint256 amount);

 event Mint(address indexed to, uint256 amount);